March 2018 update: Looking for the 2018 NAFSA discount code?

 Practically speaking, NAFSA is the place for business development if you're involved in -- or connected to -- international education.
 From NAFSA-run networking events to country hosted parties (looking at you, Brazil) you're bound to meet hundreds of people to connect with.

 The Expo Hall alone hosts 400+ exhibitors representative from over 100 countries.
-NAFSA hasn't released the final exhibitor list for 2015, but this list from 2014 should give you a good idea of what to expect.
+NAFSA hasn't released the final exhibitor list for 2015.

 The NAFSA-run networking events provide ample opportunity to identify and segment potential partners.
 Looking to leverage your program by collaborating with community colleges?
 NAFSA has member interest groups (MIGS) which allow you to network with specific types or institutions, or people interested in a particular country.